 Verified and Tested 08/12/15

 In this How-To, we will walk you through the installation of a LAMP stack on a CentOS 6.7 based server.
 Although we are writing this article in the context of CentOS 6.7, a Linux, Apache, Mysql, PHP(LAMP) server is a common installation stack capable of being hosted on many different Operating Systems.
 Examples of such are Debian and Debian based distributions like Ubuntu, or RHEL and RHEL based distributions such as Fedora or Scientific Linux.
-You’ll see these installations occurring on a variety of hosting platforms such as shared web hosting, VPS hosting, dedicated hosting and cloud hosting.
+You’ll see these installations occurring on a variety of hosting platforms such as shared web hosting, dedicated hosting and cloud hosting.

 In the case of this article, we’ll be utilizing the YUM package manager associated with the RHEL distribution CentOS.